 This suggests there may be something about adiponectin that protects against the metabolic abnormalities that cause T2DM, and that adiponectin levels may be another explanation for why some obese people don’t develop diabetes.

 A third explanation for the MHO phenotype may be genetics.
-I’m going to leave it at that for now, because this article is already getting very long, and I will be devoting an entire future article to the contribution of genetics to diabesity.
+I’m going to leave it at that for now, because this article is already getting very long, and I’ll be writing more on the contribution of genetics to diabesity and metabolic syndrome.

 As we saw above, the MHO are not at higher risk of developing type 2 diabetes or heart disease.
 However, there’s more to health than normal triglycerides and blood sugar.
 A group of researchers recently found that the MHO who don’t have T2DM and CVD die at the same rate as those that do.
 The MHO are at higher risk for cancer and death from any cause than the non-obese, and they are also at higher risk for dying from traumatic injuries.